ID

 R-TEP is Not Only for Headline-Level Disasters

-The RTEP protocol is a powerful addition to every EMDR therapist's repertoire.
-R-TEP is specifically designed to meet the unique needs arising from recent traumatic events—which differ from those processing past traumas.
+R-TEP is a powerful addition to every EMDR therapist's repertoire.
+It is specifically designed to meet the unique needs of recent traumatic events, which differ from those of past trauma processing.
 R-TEP expands your ability to respond to clients blindsided by a recent trauma or caught in an overwhelming event as it unfolds in real time.

-R-TEP, used before the traumatic memory continues to strengthen, can reduce connections to past traumas and prevent traumatic memories from accumulating.
-R-TEP is also shown to enhance adaptive associations, resilience and other measures of 'post-traumatic growth.'
+Used before a traumatic memory consolidates, R-TEP can reduce connections to past traumas and prevent traumatic memories from accumulating.
+It is also shown to enhance adaptive associations, resilience, and other measures of post-traumatic growth.

-R-TEP lets you titrate the client's experience with an emphasis on safety and containment to minimize the risk of further destabilization.
-You can help clients respond adaptively to their difficult situation, especially those that can be ongoing.
-And with R-TEP you have a clinical roadmap for helping them move through recent traumatic events based on their capacities and circumstances.
+R-TEP gives you a way to titrate the client's experience with an emphasis on safety and containment, minimizing the risk of further destabilization.
+You can help clients respond adaptively to difficult situations, especially ongoing ones, with a clinical roadmap built around their capacities and circumstances.

-The key difference between standard EMDR processing and R-TEP is focus.
+The key difference is focus.
 The three main R-TEP refinements are:

-• Processing is limited exclusively to elements related to the traumatic episode with EMDr.
+• Processing is limited exclusively to elements related to the traumatic event.
 This focused processing provides client stability and safety and prevents emotional overload.

 EMDRIA CE Credits Available: 6